NotAShelf/nyx/README.md

 create an issue on open a pull request.
 I am always happy to learn and improve.
 Some of my mental notes (hopefully to be organized better when I finish my blog) can be found in [my notes directory](../docs/notes).
-Should you need explanation on some of the things I've done (or proofread my notes) you may take a look in there.
+Should you need explanation on some of the things I've done, or might do me the favor of proofreading my notes, you may take a look in there.

 ### Motivation